Patents, Antitrust, and Innovation: Evidence from the Xerox Case

 Non-technical summary: ProMarket

-Finalist, Young Talent Competition Award, Lear Competition Festival, 2023
+Finalist at the Young Talent Competition Award at the Lear Competition Festival, 2023

-Abstract: How does antitrust enforcement against patent-based monopolies affect innovation?
-I address this question by empirically studying the US antitrust case against Xerox, the monopolist in the market for plain-paper copiers.
-In 1975, Xerox was ordered to license all its copier-technology patents in the US and abroad.
-I show that this promoted innovation by other firms in the copier industry, measured by a disproportionate increase in patenting in technologies where Xerox patents became available for licensing.
+Abstract: How does antitrust enforcement affect innovation when patents are the main barrier to entry?
+I address this question by empirically studying the US antitrust case against Xerox, the former monopolist in the market for plain-paper copiers.
+In 1975, Xerox accepted a consent decree whose primary remedy was compulsory licensing of all its copier-technology patents in the US and abroad.
+I show that this antitrust intervention promoted innovation by other firms in the copier industry, measured by a disproportionate increase in patenting in technology classes with a higher propensity for containing copier-related inventions.
 This positive effect is driven by increased innovation by Japanese competitors.
-They started developing smaller desktop copiers and their innovation became more diverse.
+Their patenting became more novel and diverse, as they started developing smaller desktop copiers.

 Imperfect Price Information, Market Power, and Tax Pass-Through